-There is no way of knowing when something life-changing is happening to you how much it's going to impact your life.
+There is no way of knowing, when something life-changing is happening to you, how much it will impact your life.
 The milk expires so you run out to buy some more.
 Will you be reunited with an old friend at the store or will you get in a car accident at the intersection and never see your loved ones again?
 The shady man living in the apartment next to yours asks if he can come in and use your phone.
 Will he rob you of everything or gratefully make that phone call and leave?
-Your mom tells you that due to your transgression, you will be sent to Eastland School for Girls.
+Your mom tells you that due to your transgressions, you will be sent to Eastland School for Girls.
 Whether or not this will ruin your life has yet to be determined.

 I love you but I'm also worried about you.
 You've got to clean up your act.
 You don't want to end up like your father, do you?

 Those words echo in Jo's mind the entire drive to her new fancy pants prep school.
-She hears them loud and clear over the roar of her chopper.
+She hears them loud and clear over the roar of her motorcycle.

 I love you but I'm also worried about you.
 Rose Polniaczek was a hard-working single mother fighting to keep her head above water.
-Working double shifts waitressing wasn't cutting it, and to make matters worse, Jo was changing.
+Working double shifts as a waitress wasn't cutting it, and to make matters worse, Jo was changing.
 Rose feared that her inability to provide guidance in addition to Jo's toxic environment was proving disastrous for her daughter.

 And so here Jo is, signed in at the gate and parking her bike on the walkway in front of the address she was given for Dorm A. She slides off, leans her motorcycle on its kickstand, and looks up at the large building.

 "So this is Eastland," the girl says to herself, inspecting it and concluding that it's not so bad.
-Peekskill has trees and grass and little flowers all over the place, and Jo decides that maybe she likes that kind of stuff after all.
+Peekskill has trees and grass and little flowers, and Jo decides that maybe she likes that kind of stuff after all.

 Just as she takes a step forward, ready to check out her new living situation, a squealing pig goes zooming by, right between her legs.
 Jo jumps out of the way just in time for some guy in a hat to come barreling after it.

-"Hey, watch it or I'll be having your stupid pig for breakfast!" hollers the livid girl.
+"Hey, watch it or I'll be having your stupid pig for breakfast!" hollers Jo.

 After inspecting her bike and making sure it hasn't been harmed in the "stampede," Jo stomps her way through the door of what she was told is supposed to be the common room.
 The girl with the pig is already inside, talking to an older woman with red hair.

 "Is this where I'm supposed to be?
-Is this the Eastland common room?
+Is this Dorm A?
 Are you," she points to the woman who is now facing Jo, "Mrs. Garrett, the housemother?"